Lofotr Viking Museum

 Activities and the Viking ship moorings: An additional 1–2 hours.
 Would you like to see the Viking ship and the Viking ship moorings and join in some activities?
 It is about a 1400 metre along walk gravelled pathways from the Chieftain’s House to the activity area.
 Allow 20 minutes each way.
 Sailing or rowing takes about 30 minutes (and you may have to wait your turn).
 Activities are led by our Vikings.
 Allow some time for waiting in addition to a few minutes for each activity.
-Allow some time to have a look inside the smithy if it is open.

 Meals also take time.

 The Viking Festival take place in August every year.
 Then there is lots going on and you should spend several hours at the museum.

 Smart telephones: Bring along your smart telephone and earphones.
 You will need your smart phone at the permanent exhibitions (archaeological specimens and the story of the discovery of the world’s biggest Viking Age longhouse) and when watching the film entitled “The Dream of Borg”.
 With the help of your phone and our audio guide system, you will be ushered through the exhibitions.

 Season: Activities and events at the museum vary throughout the year.
 In summer there are a lot more artisans/demonstrations and activities to take part in for those who wish to do so.
 In winter, the pathways will be to some extent cleared of snow, but the Viking ships will be inside locked boathouses, so we recommend that you concentrate on the permanent exhibitions and the Chieftain’s House.